-It is a very well-known fact that children that learn more than one language are more flexible, creative, and have better problem-solving skills.
-Studies have also found that multilingual kids score better on tests than kids who have learned only one language.
+When 12-year-old Shruti asked her parents if she could learn a new language the response was a resounding no. The reason for the refusal was that it might eat away time spent on essential subjects.
+But did you know that children who know more than one language are more flexible, creative, and have better problem-solving skills?
+Studies have also found that multilingual kids score better on tests than kids who know only one language.
 As a matter of fact, it is usually more comfortable for a preadolescent brain to learn new pronunciations and sounds as compared to adults.

 With this pandemic forcing all of our little ones to stay at home, they can use this time productively and learn a new language.
 The internet is a treasure trove of information, and most of our kids are always hooked onto some screen.
 Hence it is the perfect place for them to learn a new language.
 Some resources can also create such a home immersion system that even parents learn the language along with the child.

 Why Should Kids Use Apps to Learn a New Language?

 Apart from the fact that we are in the middle of a pandemic and going to physical classes is not advisable, these apps are designed for kids.
 As kids learn and develop faster than adults, they can learn a new language effortlessly.

 Introducing your child to a new language now can mean that they will be completely fluent in no time, and that is setting them up for success in the future.

 Language learning apps designed for kids are usually fun to use.
 They keep the child engaged and are visually stimulating for them.
 With various games and activities, the child will learn a new language without spending hours reading through textbooks.

 These apps are usually designed to be interactive.
 An interactive lesson is far more effective and holds the child’s attention far longer than any other learning technique.
 The child is prompted to respond to questions and thus memorize the concepts and words faster.